 Use cases for AI

-Where are public sector and educational organizations likely to start seeing immediate benefits and use cases?
+Where are public organizations likely to start seeing immediate benefits and use cases?
 What are the opportunities they have to leverage AI with their own data and technology?

 New AI opportunities are on the horizon for public sector environments.
 Here are several use cases to help organizations understand how peers are already reaping the benefits of AI.